Martin Raguž: Post-war political career

-Following the general elections in October 2000.
-Raguž was appointed Chairman of the Council of Ministers on 18 October 2000.
-He served in this capacity until 22 August 2001, when he was replaced by Božidar Matić, a member of the Social Democratic Party.
+Following the 2000 parliamentary election, Raguž was appointed chairman of the Council of Ministers on 18 October 2000.
+He served in this capacity until 22 August 2001, when he was succeeded by Božidar Matić, a member of the Social Democratic Party.
 Raguž was then appointed Chairman of the Coordination Council.

-After the High Representative Wolfgang Petritsch removed Ante Jelavić as the Croatian member of the presidency, talk began about possible successors to Jelavić as president of the HDZ BiH.
-The international community, as a condition of returning to political home-rule, required the removal of all politicians who participated in the creation of self-government.
-Although Raguž was part of a project of the self-government, the international community considered him to be acceptable as the new leader of the HDZ BiH.
+After the High Representative Wolfgang Petritsch removed Ante Jelavić as the Croat member of the presidency, talks began about possible successors to Jelavić as president of the HDZ BiH.
+The international community, as a condition of returning to political home-rule, required the removal of all politicians who participated in the creation of the self-government.
+Although Raguž was also part of its establishment, the international community considered him to be acceptable as the new leader of the HDZ BiH.
+Ultimately, Bariša Čolak took over as party leader in May 2002.